N.T. Wright's Analysis of the Historicity of Jesus' Resurrection

 OK, sorry about the interruption yesterday.
 Well, not really; I do think that an evaluation of Piper's new book is an important ongoing discussion for those interested in Wright's theological vision.

-post on the subject, the following video link is to a lecture that Wright gave on the most climactic event in human history, the resurrection of Jesus Christ, where he sets forth the historical evaluation of the event.
+Speaking of Wright's theological vision, and continuing in line with the first post on the subject, the following video link is to a lecture that Wright gave on the most climactic event in human history, the resurrection of Jesus Christ, where he sets forth the historical evaluation of the event.
 It's a must-see for anyone interested in providing an accounting for the hope that is within them but has found that the method of logical reasoning or scientific inquiry doesn't quite get you there.

 Grace and Peace,